 This report describes the major themes arising during the discussion forums.
-Based on the themes, a model for living engagement in living guidelines has been developed.
+Based on the themes, a model for optimal living engagement in living guidelines has been developed.

 All consumers and researchers participating in the forums were invited to provide feedback on a draft of the report released in December 2020.
 We received feedback from two consumers and one researcher.
-The feedback has been integrated into this version of the report.
+The feedback was been integrated into version 1 of this report, published in February 2021.